RajatJangra2653/dp-420-cosmos-db-dev/instructions/01-create-account.md

     > &#128221; Typically, the request charge for this simple query is between 2 and 3 RU/s when the container size is small.

 1. Close your web browser window or tab.

+### Review

+In this lab, you have completed:

+- Created a new Azure Cosmos DB account.
+- Used the Data Explorer to create a new database and container.
+- Used the Data Explorer to create new items.
+- Used the Data Explorer to issue a basic query.

+### You have successfully completed the lab